mmiranda222/.statsuite/content/configurations/de-customisation.md

 ---

-### Add hyperlink on header logo
+#### Add hyperlink on header and footer logos
 > *Version history:*
 > Moved the definition of the hypelrink from `assets` to `app` in [January 13, 2022 Release .Stat Suite JS 12.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#january-13-2022)
 > Hyperlink is made localised with [October 5, 2021 Release .Stat Suite JS 10.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#october-5-2021)
 > Intorduced in [July 23, 2020 Release .Stat Suite JS 5.2.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#july-23-2020) (thanks to [Dhanya Chandrasekharan](https://gitlab.com/dhanya.sreekant) for the contribution!)

-To add an hyperlink/URL behind the logo of the common site header (top-left part).
-This feature is useful when the Data Explorer is part of a web portal allowing thus users to browse from one application to another within the same portal.
-It is also localised, meaning that a different hyperlink/URL can be defined for each supported locale.
+Hyperlinks/URLs can be added to the logos of the common site header and footer.
+This feature might be useful when the Data Explorer is part of a web portal, within which users browse from one application to another.
+The URL is also localisable.

 * in `dotstatsuite-config-data/<env>/configs/<tenant>/data-explorer/settings.json`